HL7/CDA-hai/CDAR2_IG_HAIRPT_R3_N1_XML_and_Support_Files/readme.md

-This repo will contain the R3 Normative XML and Supporting files
+This repo contains the R3 Normative XML and Supporting files